 Differences matter.
-No single treatment method works for everyone because there are many different factors that influence a person’s ability to sustain long-term sobriety.
+No single treatment method works for everyone because many different factors influence a person’s ability to sustain long-term sobriety.
 Here are some of the main reasons personalized care in addiction recovery matters.

 - Every person faces different challenges in recovery.
 While many people in recovery face similar struggles, each person will have different relapse triggers, stressors, and individual circumstances that may cause them to stumble.
 Additionally, each person’s family and social dynamic will vary, which will have a great impact on the level of personal support they receive outside of their sober living home.

 - Not all clients respond the same way to treatment.
 Whether it’s detox, rehab, or a sober living program, not all clients will respond to a treatment program in the same way.
 It’s important to find what works best for you and to be in a treatment environment where staff members are willing to adjust and change as necessary.

 - A relapse prevention plan should apply to you.
 Because not all people face the same challenges in recovery, not all relapse prevention plans will be the same.
 As a person enrolled in a sober living program, your recovery coach, sponsor, or peer recovery specialist should work with you to develop a relapse prevention plan that addresses your specific needs and risk factors in recovery.

 Research shows that many different factors affect addiction treatment outcomes, including:2

 - Marital status